diyanj03/SMLFM_Analysis_DJ/README.md

 ### 1.3.
 Create & Activate Python Virtual Environment

-1. Run the following command on terminal to navigate to the `SMLFM_Analysis_DJ-main` project directory:
+1. Run the following command on terminal to navigate to the `lfmSPTanalysis-main` project directory:
     ```
-    cd your/path/to/SMLFM_Analysis_DJ-main
+    cd your/path/to/lfmSPTanalysis-main
     ```
-    *(Replace `your/path/to/SMLFM_Analysis_DJ-main` with the actual path to the folder noted in step 1.1).*
+    *(Replace `your/path/to/lfmSPTanalysis-main` with the actual path to the folder noted in step 1.1).*

 2. Create virtual environment, once inside project directory:
     ```